mcathcarth/Protein_charge_pI_calculator/README.md

 If you use this tool in your research, please cite this repository as:

-[Cathcarth Marilina].
-(2024).
-Protein Charge and Isoelectric Point Calculator [GitHub repository].
-Retrieved from https://github.com/mcathcarth/Protein_charge_pI_calculator
+M. Cathcarth, Protein Charge and Isoelectric Point Calculator [Internet]. v1.0.
+GitHub; 2024.
+Available from: https://github.com/mcathcarth/Protein_charge_pI_calculator